simphony/simphony-common/doc/source/extending_simphony.rst

 Plugins
 -------

-The SimPhoNy library can be extended through two `entry points`_ for contributing python modules that contain engine and visualisation components:
+The SimPhoNy library can be extended through three `entry points`_ for contributing python modules that contain engine, visualisation and pre-processing components:

 - ``simphony.engine`` -- A python module that provides one or more classes that implement the :class:`~.ABCModelingEngine` interface.